 The Medium Cost Certified Organic Barley is more expensive but will be totally cleaned and ready for human consumption, sprouting or anything you want and this Barley is Ideal for the smaller garden and will last a long time.

-The Premium Tibetan Purple Barley is our highest grade product, organic and is the best on the market.
-It will cost more money, but is 100% worth it, plus it's purple.... and who doesn't like that.
+The Premium Tibetan Purple Barley was our highest grade product, organic and was the best on the market.
+We've however started supplying a blend instead that will more than exceed your expectations, the Gnarly Barley blend.

 Step #1: I like to soak the barley in water that has a little re-hydrated kelp in it.